 Cast in iron, the column held a 3/4 h.p.
 1400 r.p.m electric motor mounted on a hinged plate for adjustment of the belt tension - a clever one-bolt system being used with the bolt's head protruding through the right-hand face of the machine.

-On all models the high-tensile, high-carbon spindle ran in ball journal bearings, with protective seals and sealed-for life lubrication, and was driven by an "A" section V belt.
+On all models, the high-tensile, high-carbon spindle ran in ball journal bearings, with protective seals and sealed-for life lubrication, and was driven by an "A" section V belt.

-On the standard machines two sizes of table were offered (though other have been found) with working surfaces of: 14" x 6" (356 x 152 mm) and 18" x6" (457 x 152 mm) - both fitted with three T-slots.
+On the standard machines two sizes of table were offered (though others have been found) with working surfaces of: 14" x 6" (356 x 152 mm) and 18" x6" (457 x 152 mm) - both fitted with three T-slots.
 Adjustable stops were fitted and the table's working finish ground using its under-bearing surfaces as a location; the maker's guaranteeing an accuracy of 0.001" end to end.
 The maximum clearance beneath the standard-fit 8-inch diameter grinding wheel was 8" (203 mm) with the knee having some 9.5" (241 mm) of vertical travel.
 Micrometer dials on the cross and vertical feeds were engraved around the circumference of the large diameter handwheels (to show a travel of 0.0001") , while that for the longitudinal travel - being of less consequence - was on a much smaller dial.

-A series of interesting and very well produced videos covering a complete rebuild of a Capco grinder can be seen here (check the links to the right of this listing Parts 1, 2 and 3)..
+A series of interesting and very well produced videos covering a complete rebuild of a typical Capco grinder can be seen here (check the links to the right of this listing Parts 1, 2 and 3)..